giedomak/Telepath/src/main/resources/packages.md

 Utilities regarding the path index.
 A GMark importer for example.

+# Package com.github.giedomak.telepathdb.memorymanager

+We should have control over our data and caching mechanism.

 # Package com.github.giedomak.telepathdb.memorymanager.external_merge_sort

 Deprecated package holding some external merge sort logic.